PhenoApps/Field-Book/docs/traits/trait-video.md

 ## Overview

-The video trait formats are used to capture video recordings for a trait.
-Field Book allows videos to be captured using the device's system camera.
+The video trait format is used to capture video recordings using the device's system camera.

 ## Creation